 Legionnaires’ disease can then be acquired when people breathe in mist or aspirate water into the lungs containing Legionella.

 Legionella is transmitted via inhalation of aerosolized water containing the bacteria.
-Less commonly, Legionella can be transmitted via aspiration of drinking water.
-Legionella is not usually transmitted from person-to-person.
+Legionella is not usually transmitted from person to person.

 - Age ≥ 50 years